SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/opc-ua.md

 #### Unknown host exception when running the gateway JAR

-This error appears when the provided baseUrl property in the yaml file is incorrect.
+This error appears if the provided baseUrl property in the YAML file is incorrect.

 #### Failed to load property source from location when running the gateway JAR

-The following error will appear if the indentation of the properties in the yaml files is incorrect.
+The following error appears if the indentation of the properties in the YAML file is incorrect.

 ![Failed to load](/guides/images/users-guide/opcua/opcua-failed-to-load.png)